diondokter/device-driver/book/src/using-the-macro.md

 ## Output

+> [!tip]
-The generated code is placed exactly where the macro is invoked.
+> The generated code is placed exactly where the macro is invoked.
 This means you can decide to contain everything in its own module.
 This is recommended to do, but not required.

+Read the chapter about the output to learn more about the generated code.

+> [!CAUTION]
-Code in the same module as the generated code is able to access the private API of the generated code.
+> Code in the same module as the generated code is able to access the private API of the generated code.
 It is discouraged to make use of the private API since it's not considered as part of the SemVer guarantees and it's designed in a way where you shouldn't need to.

+> [!NOTE]
-If you feel part of the private API should be stabilized, then please open an issue to discuss it.
+> If you feel part of the private API should be stabilized, then please open an issue to discuss it.
 If you really need to access the private API, consider pinning the exact device-driver versions and make sure to pin the sub crates too, including the generation and the macros crate.

 ## Optimizing compile times